alosadagrande/tekton-dpdk/blog.md

 [build-testpmd : build] Copying blob sha256:a757589d62994e495d9a19fd0568eef9d50beabd29b25f5ef85566c7f03a6333
 ...
 ```

 However, we want to provide a real continuous deployment pipeline.
 Then, as explained in [Scenario](#scenario), the pipeline must be automatically launched every time a new code is pushed to the master branch of testPMD Git repository.
 We assume that pushing code to the master branch means: it is ready for production.

 [Tekton Triggers](https://github.com/tektoncd/triggers) provides a mechanism to declaratively create `PipelineRuns` based on external events.
 They implement a system for creating Kubernetes resources in response to external events, mostly in the form of **webhooks**.
 These events allow users to create resource templates that get instantiated when an event is received.
 Additionally, fields from event payloads can be injected into these resource templates as runtime information.

 The Tekton Triggers project defines three main concepts (as Kubernetes CRDs).
 These are `TriggerBindings`, `TriggerTemplates`, and `EventListeners`.
+Below image, from [2](#References), depicts the interaction among them:

 ![Tekton triggers CRDs](./content/Tekton_triggers_resources.png)

-A `TriggerTemplate` defines a Template for how a Pipeline should be executed in reaction to events.
-When an event is received by our EventListener, the TriggerTemplate is rendered by extracting parameter values (eg: Git repository URL, revision, etc.) from the event payload.
+A `TriggerTemplate` defines a template for how a pipeline should be executed in reaction to events.
+When an event is received by our EventListener, the `TriggerTemplate` is rendered by extracting parameter values (eg: Git repository URL, revision, etc.) from the event payload.
 This will result in the creation of a new `PipelineRun`.
-As you can see in the [TriggerTemplate file](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-triggers/triggertemplate.yaml), all the parameters defined in the Pipeline([pipeline-dpdk-testpmd.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipeline-dpdk-testpmd.yaml)) are populated either from the event payload or from the `TriggerBinding` file.
+As you can see in the [TriggerTemplate file](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/tekton-triggers/triggertemplate.yaml), all the parameters defined in the Pipeline ([pipeline-dpdk-testpmd.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/tekton-pipeline/pipeline-dpdk-testpmd.yaml)) are populated either from the event payload or from the `TriggerBinding` file.
+Create the object into the _dpdk-build-testpmd_:

 ```yaml
 apiVersion: triggers.tekton.dev/v1alpha1